markmcdonald51/osm/README.md

 No `--slim` required but `swap` is necessary.
 This cookbook assumes that the instance comes up with 2 drives (instance storage), both SSD.
 You will need a lot of storage and `c3.8xlarge` is not enough.

+The weird thing is, on `h1.4xlarge` `osm2pgsql` is going to eat up all virtual and physical memory so swap is required.
+I've noticed that `-C` argument has no effect.
+All these arguments work fine on `c3.8xlarge`.
+I have no clue why this is but swap on SSDs fixes it.

 To see the progress:

     tail -F /mnt2/nohup.out